 The dc-ac converter, also known as the inverter, converts dc power to ac power at required output voltage and frequency.
-We can use existing power supply network or form a rotating alternator through a rectifier or a battery, fuel cell, photovoltaic array or magneto hydrodynamic generator to provide DC power input to the inverter.
+We can use existing power supply network or form a rotating alternator through a rectifier or a battery, fuel cell, 2) Single-phase full-bridge inverter photovoltaic array or magneto hydrodynamic generator to 3) Three phase voltage source inverter provide DC power input to the inverter.
 We can get the constant DC link voltage by adding a filter capacitor across the input terminals of the inverter hence the inverter can be considered as an adjustable-frequency voltage source.
-The configuration of ac to dc converter and dc to ac inverter is called a dc-link converter.
+The configuration of ac to dc converter and dc to ac inverter is called a DC-link converter.

--Classification of Inverters
+- Classification of Inverters